 Aluminum Can Price Formula

 Now, there is a mathematical way to roughly determine around how much you are able to receive for your cans.
-With an average can weighing about 14-15 grams or .03 pounds, an average aluminum can is worth about 2.5 cents at 85 cents a pound.
+With an average can weighing about 14-15 grams or .03 pounds, an average aluminum can has a value of about 2.4 cents at 81 cents a pound.
 Here is how that math works in case you want to use the price in the chart above:

 Formula for price of aluminum cans: